 If you have a wedding/couple website or page online for family and friends of your own...
 Please share with me.
 Especially if we are communicating over email or long distances.

 Ladies: LESS shimmer is better!
-Times have changed since the stories of past weddings of our parents and others.
-We see new products and ideas everyday to enhance us.
-And although we are past the days of putting on tons of makeup to stand out in the old film cameras with the digital world there is a new culprit: SHINE AND GLITTERS!
-Remember this, if you wear shine and glitter, you will in fact shine and glitter... too much!
-Many times with all those fun body glitters, shine make ups and glitter hair sprays, we think we are doing something good or fun.
-When the truth is, they only dramatically reflect the flash and lights that are highlighting your face.
-All you get in the end is large shines spots.
-I recommend to cut down those glitters and make ups enhancements that make you shine.
+There is a new make-up and spray culprit: SHINE, GLIMMERS AND GLITTERS!
+Remember this, if you wear shine and glitter of ANY kind, even as a foundation, you will in fact shine and glitter -- only too much for cameras!
+Many times with all those fun body glitters, shine makeups and glitter hair sprays, we think we are doing something good or fun.
+When the truth is, they only dramatically reflect the lights that are highlighting your face.
+And in a really bad way.
+All you get in the end is large awkward shines spots.
+I recommend to cut down those glitters and makeups enhancements that make you shine.
 Lipstick is one thing, but everywhere else is another.
 One source says this: "Makeup: 1.
 Keep it classic.
 The look that is fabulous now will look dated in a couple of years and you will wish that you had not been so trendy.
 Use a matte makeup (even if shine and glitter are in) and keep the shine down.
 In photos, shine will make you look sweaty and dirty."
 Another source I read on Yahoo! said that glitters can actually make you look older because it sticks to any creases, even if you don't have wrinkles yet we all have smile creases.

 Want that kiss - HOLD that kiss!
 Want that great ceremony kiss photo?
 Then don't be shy and hold that kiss a little longer.
 Not only will you get a louder & longer applause, but your photographer has more of a chance to capture that kiss in that moment.
 Plus I don't think a kiss can ever be too long.
 Give it at least 5 seconds or kiss, stop, and kiss one more time.